vincentverstraeten/thehealthyendpoint/content/english/about.md

     description: Automate the deployment and management of your devices.

 ---
-I'm Vincent Verstraeten and welcome to The Healthy Endpoint.

 I specialise in automation and modern system management.

-Most of the time i work with Microsoft Intune.

-This blog reflects the difficulties & problems that i face while managing endpoints.
+This blog reflects the difficulties & problems that i face while a manage my endpoints.

 I hope you enjoy reading some of my contributions.

-Please use my contact form if you have any questions.